EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

       <div class="row-fluid break">
         <div class="span7 offset4">
           <div class="post-body">
-            <p>The last two days were a blur: I almost believed my taste buds were dysfunctional when I bit into Friday's abomination, and even Saturday's corn-starring follow-up was a tad disappointing, in part because my body had started rejecting my self-imposed pizza diet.
+            <p>The last two days were a blur: I almost believed my taste buds were dysfunctional when I bit into Friday’s abomination, and even Saturday’s corn-starring follow-up was a tad disappointing, in part because my body had started rejecting my self-imposed pizza diet.
 Mom was right about having too much of anything.</p>

             <p>So ended my experiment, in jaded distaste and a lesson in moderation many of us learned in childhood; yet in the process, I found myself a lifelong fan of the Collective and the envelope they push for simple, creative, and fresh cheese pizza.</p>
           </div>